91569 Biotechnology Solutions to Infectious Diseases

 Workshops

-The workshops are delivered by academics that are currently researching: pathogen genomics, quorum sensing, microbiome, vaccine development, biomarkers, gene editing, and microbiome.
+The workshops are delivered by academics that are currently researching: pathogen genomics, quorum sensing, microbiome, vaccine development, biomarkers, gene editing, and the microbiome.
 The workshops will be delivered interactively, so the students can discuss the research and applied technologies.

 Practicals